Overview

 The mountain gorilla is extremely endangered and while exact numbers vary it is widely assumed that there are only around 650 left.
 Visiting the gorillas is a great way to support their future on earth as the money spent on permits is used for their protection.
 An extremely important part of the future conservation of the remaining gorillas rests in the community development work – as local communities change their attitudes towards wildlife and start to protect rather than poach, the future of the mountain gorilla is assured.

-As permits granting permission to visit the gorillas are extremely limited we require flexibility in both the tour itinerary and where we actually visit them.
+As permits granting permission to visit the gorillas are extremely limited, we require flexibility in both the tour itinerary and where we actually visit them.
 The home of the mountain gorillas is completely at odds with man-made borders and so their range encompasses Uganda, Rwanda and the DRC (Democratic Republic of the Congo).
 Whenever possible we choose to make use of the National Park in Uganda, but this depends on the availability of permits.
 Should we not obtain permits to visit the mountain gorillas in Uganda then we will inform all passengers beforehand that the tour will travel to Rwanda or DRC.

 On your free day in Bunyonyi you will have the opportunity to participate in certain optional activities.
 You can also go hiking or explore the area on a mountain bike.